densedever/Articles/expressive-js.md

 → "hello"
 ```

-`.join()` takes a string, and puts everything in the list together using that string.
-It was empty, so the letters were just smushed together by themselves.
+The string passed into `join` was empty, so the letters were just smushed together by themselves.

 You can also put more methods onto the end: